 Partners deploy a hefty amount of elbow grease into marketing their brands, so when their efforts are rewarded by channel manufacturers, it creates a win-win situation.
 Manufacturers reach a broader scale audience through co-branded association and can spend less money on in-house advertising efforts, while channel partners can build a stronger marketing campaign, increase sales and extend brand awareness.

-Equally Shared Benefits of Co-Op Funds (Between Manufacturers and Channel Partners)
+Equally Shared Benefits of a Co-op Incentive Program (Between Manufacturers and Channel Partners)

 - Reduced marketing expenses